kuhnst-akros-ch/mcp-ollama-docker/README.md

-# Ollama as MC Server in Windsurf
+# Ollama as MCP Server in Windsurf

 MCP server configuration for IDEs to connect to Ollama instances.<br/>
 (Pre-configured for Akros Marvin server.)